saadfrhan/website/README.md

 # 🤝 Contributing

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are greatly appreciated.
+Star the project if you like it.

 - Fork the Project
 - Create your Feature Branch (`git checkout -b feature/AmazingFeature`)